 With the power off, carefully spray the house down with water to remove a majority of the mud and muck from your home.
 Use disinfectant cleaners to wash walls and floors down.

-- Clean Out Sump Pits
+- Clean out Sump Pits

 Sump pump pits often fill up with mud and debris.
 In order for the sump pump to perform effectively, these pits must be cleaned up from time to time, especially following a flood.

-Dry Out The House
+Dry out the House

 It is important to open up the bottom of flooded walls and remove all wet material from them.
 Turn on fans and dehumidifiers as soon as possible to dry the home.
 Deadly mold can form quickly in warm and moist areas in the home.
 Get wet carpeting and padding out of the home as soon as possible.
-Get garbage, effected clothing, etc. out of the home and clear the floor space in rooms and closets.
+Get garbage, affected clothing, etc. out of the home and clear the floor space in rooms and closets.
 Open the windows to let the house breath.
 By getting the home dried out quickly, you'll be on your way to cleaning and repairing it.